wprig/wprig/CONTRIBUTING.md

 5. Run WP Rig as you normally would.
 6. Make code changes as necessary.
 7. Commit changes within the new branch.
+8. If multiple commits, make sure they are squashed.
-8. Push the new branch to your forked repository.
+9. Push the new branch to your forked repository.
-9. Submit a Pull Request to the WP Rig repository explaining your changes and referencing any related issues.
+10. Submit a Pull Request to the WP Rig repository explaining your changes and referencing any related issues.

 ## Branch Naming Convention
 Name your branches with prefixes and descriptions: `[type]/[change]`.
 Examples: